-The plural pronoun is a common phenomenon within critical urban practices, initiatives and political groups and suggests a solid cohesion of groups and networks.
-At the same time, if we look behind the scenes of such practices we find ourselves in underwhelmingly conservative and non-transparent structures, ambivalent power relations, (over-)working in precarious conditions, disconnected from the representation and recognition of the results of “our” work.
+The usage of the plural pronoun is a common phenomenon within critical urban practices, initiatives and political alliances, and suggests a solid cohesion of groups and networks.
+At the same time, if we look behind the scenes of such practices, we find ourselves in underwhelmingly conservative and non-transparent structures, ambivalent power relations, (over-)working in precarious conditions, disconnected from the representation and recognition of the results of “our” work.

-On December 2nd, the first session was an invitation to 16 engaged women based in Berlin to meet on-site and a general public to join online in order to practice a necessary, empowering and enriching self-criticism, to create bonds and develop resilience tactics against shared challenges, to create an intimate and safe space in which to express doubts and concerns, to gather inspiring experiences and thoughts, and imagine possible ways to act together.
+The initiative provides digital spaces of encounter with researchers, practitioners and activists, in order to practice a necessary, empowering and enriching self-criticism, to create bonds and develop resilience tactics against shared challenges.
+It also provides an intimate and safe space – currently reserved to FLINT* persons – in which to express doubts and concerns, to gather inspiring experiences and thoughts, and imagine possible ways to act together.

-The session was part of the Universal Declaration of Urban Rights, a project of the design cooperative Zuloark and a physical and methodological infrastructure built through open laboratories.
+The launching session was organise as part of the Universal Declaration of Urban Rights, a project of the design cooperative Zuloark and a physical and methodological infrastructure built through open laboratories.
 Here citizens can contribute their knowledge, concerns, desires and ideas for common spaces, neighbourhoods and cities.

-If you wish to join, please write us: email@example.com
+If you wish to join the intiative and to participate in the next sessions, please write us: info(a)constructlab.net